WayneEld/Whirl/README.md

 # Indicate
-variety of indicator for all types of apps.
+A variety of indicator for all types of apps.